 - If you have natural or "wild" areas on your property, think twice before deciding to convert them to turf or traditional landscaped areas.
 Natural areas usually require less time and money to maintain than formal landscapes, and are usually the best at preventing water pollution from runoff.
 This is especially important for waterfront property.

 - Adjust your mower to a height of at least three inches or more.

-- Mow frequently enough that you can leave grass clippings on the lawn and don’t have to rake.
+- Mow with a sharp blade frequently enough that you can leave grass clippings on the lawn and don’t have to rake.

 - Mulch bare soil as soon as possible to minimize erosion.
 Disturb no more ground than necessary for a project, while preserving existing vegetation.